 Why do I wake up with headaches every morning?

 Patients who complain about daily headaches, frequently occurring in the morning, often grind their teeth at night while asleep.
 Bruxism or unaddressed teeth grinding may cause TMD symptoms.
 If you experience headaches, facial pain, or wearing of teeth, you may have TMJ caused by bruxism.

 Do I need oral surgery to get rid of my TMJ disorder?

 No, you may not need oral surgery if your TMD symptoms are not severe and paralyzing.
 Your dentist can alleviate TMD symptoms with orthodontics and oral appliances such as a night guard, oral splints, and Invisalign.

 Can sleeping on your side cause TMJ?

-Sleeping on your side can exacerbate your TMJ issues, but is not the sole cause of the disorder.
+Sleeping on your side can exacerbate your TMJ issues but is not the sole cause of the disorder.
 Sleeping on your stomach can also worsen your TMJ issues.
 The best sleeping position for someone with a TMJ disorder is sleeping face up, on your back.

 Schedule a Consultation for TMJ Therapy

-Consider the millions of dollars spent each year on over-the-counter pain relievers, doctors visits, and time missed from work because of undiagnosed TMJ dysfunction.
+Consider the millions of dollars spent each year on over-the-counter pain relievers, doctor visits, and time missed from work because of undiagnosed TMJ dysfunction.
 Contact our Massachusetts dentist near you at Apex Dental in Northborough for a consultation and to learn more about TMJ treatment.